shidoosh/Programming-Languages/hw6/README.md

 # Homework 6.
 Language bindings for TensorFlow

+### Dev's note: I chose to compare Java, OCaml, and Crystal.

 ## Motivation
 Following up on the project, suppose you are trying to run an application server proxy herd on a large set of virtual machines.
 Your application uses machine learning algorithms and relies heavily on TensorFlow.
 You've built a prototype using Python and it runs as well as could be expected on large queries.